Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Conclusions

 Several limitations of the present study highlight opportunities for future directions.
-First, the specific observations and analyses are specific to chitosan-water mixtures, such that it will be of interest to evaluate the generalizability of the identified mechanisms in other biopolymer-additive systems.
-In addition, the persistent free volume model may also be better tested in systems with lower $T_\mathrm{g}$, where thermomechanical properties in the polymer-rich regime are more tractable to resolve computationally.
+The specific observations and analyses are specific to chitosan-water mixtures, such that it will be of interest to evaluate the generalizability of the identified mechanisms in other biopolymer-additive systems.
+In addition, a systematic investigation of molecular weight dependence would further validate our conclusions and help clarify how chain length influences free-volume persistence and (anti)plasticization behavior.
+The molecular weights evaluated in this study are below the regime where significant entanglement effects have been reported for chitosan.\cite{Seggern2025} Consequently, the mechanisms identified in this work are expected to be governed primarily by local intermolecular interactions, chain packing, and free-volume accessibility rather than chain-scale dynamical processes such as constraint release or reptation.
+Another consideration is the role of composition-dependent amine protonation.
+The intrinsic pKa of polymeric chitosan amines ($\sim$6.3--6.8) implies that a substantial fraction of amines remain unprotonated, and the system resides largely in the neutral regime.\cite{Morrow2015,Wang2006} While our simulations are broadly consistent with these near-neutral conditions relevant to most experimental systems, protonation may influence properties by modulating intermolecular interactions, water uptake, and chain packing.
+Although we do not expect this to qualitatively alter the presented mechanistic framework of (anti)plasticization, future studies incorporating composition-dependent charge regulation, such as via constant-pH molecular dynamics,\cite{MartinsdeOliveira2022,Morrow2015} would provide a more rigorous assessment.
+The persistent free volume model may also be better tested in systems with lower $T_\mathrm{g}$, where thermomechanical properties in the polymer-rich regime are more tractable to resolve computationally.
 Future work expanding the simulation framework to diverse polymer-additive systems could also probe how backbone flexibility, side-chain chemistry, and additive mobility govern the dynamical accessibility of free-volume regions.
-This may help establish chemical guidelines on the (anti-)plasticizing effect of different additives across composition ranges.
+This may help establish chemical guidelines on the (anti)plasticizing effect of different additives across composition ranges.

 \FloatBarrier

 \begin{acknowledgement} B.E.U. and M.A.W. acknowledge support from the National Science Foundation under Grant No. 2237470.
 Simulations and analyses were performed using resources from Princeton Research Computing at Princeton University, which is a consortium led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.
 These resources include a GPU-based computing cluster purchased with support from the National Science Foundation (Grant No. NSF-MRI: OAC-2320649) (M.A.W) \end{acknowledgement}